wolf81/genesis/README.md

 *"In the beginning God created the heaven and the earth."*
 	- The Bible, Genesis 1 verse 1

 Genesis is a Lua / LÖVE2D based world generator.
-While this library wont allow anyone to create a heaven, at least one can create an earth, so halfway there to becoming a god :)

 My goals with Genesis are:

 * To have a library that can be easily integrated into games
 * To be able to generate interesting random patterns
 * Worlds should be seedable: the same seed value should generate the same world
-* Worlds should be easily usable with cubemaps
+* Worlds should be easily usable with cubemaps: it should be possible to wrap the world around a cube
 * Worlds should have biomes, rivers, seas, lakes, mountains
-* Allow some configuration of the generator, e.g. detail level
+* Allow some configuration of the generator, e.g. sea level

 # CONCEPTS